compgeolab/manual/README.md

 ## 5. Authorship

-### Publications
+The following guidelines apply to publications involving lab members.
+If you want to collaborate with the lab, please make sure you understand and agree with them.

+* Authorship in publications should be explicitly discussed between everyone involved **as early as possible**, ideally as soon as a project starts.
+* We do not view authorship as a [zero-sum game][zero-sum].
-Projects that lab members bring with them **do not** automatically confer authorship rights to either Leo or other lab members.
-However, if work is conducted on them during the course of being present in the lab, acknowledgments would be appreciated; funding acknowledgments are necessary to describe the source of your funding.
+* Projects that lab members bring with them **do not** automatically confer authorship rights to either Leo or other lab members.
+* However, if work is conducted on them during the course of being present in the lab, acknowledgments would be appreciated (funding acknowledgments are necessary).

-Projects that are collaborated on between lab members do confer authorship, whether that collaboration takes the form of intellectual collaboration, technical collaboration or data sharing.
-For instance, writing code to support analysis or simulation would confer authorship.
-Sharing information during group meetings does not, although if material intellectual contributions (i.e., new directions, solutions to problems, specific and directed project ideas) are made by lab members, that would confer authorship.
+* Projects that are collaborated on between lab members confer authorship to those directly involved, whether that collaboration is intellectual, technical, or data sharing.
+For example, writing code to support analysis or simulation would confer authorship.
+* Sharing information during group meetings does not automatically confer authorship.
+* If material intellectual contributions (i.e., new directions, solutions to problems, specific and directed project ideas) are made by lab members, that would confer authorship.

+External collaborations:

-Please keep Leo apprised of the broad outlines of your external and internal collaborations.
-Leo would very much like to be involved in the development of external projects, but this is not strictly necessary.
-It is certainly not necessary where lab members are providing supporting roles to external collaborations.
+* Please keep Leo apprised of the broad outlines of your external and internal collaborations.

-### Project Ownership
+* You do not have to involve Leo or grant him authorship in your external collaborations (though he will probably be happy to be involved if asked).

-From a social, rather than a licensing or intellectual property perspective, when a project is developed in the lab primarily by a single participant, that participant is free to continue developing and assuming project leadership once they have departed the lab.
-In fact, developing projects that mature, grow, and may contribute to their future career is a key part of the process of scientific development.
+Project ownership (from a  social, rather than a licensing or intellectual property perspective):

+* When a project is developed in the lab primarily by a single participant, that participant is free to continue developing and assuming project leadership once they have departed the lab.
+* Developing projects that mature, grow, and may contribute to their future career is a key part of the process of scientific development.
-For projects that are collaboratively developed with multiple roughly equal participants, leadership will be decided on a case-by-case basis, erring on the side of providing intellectual freedom and empowerment to earlier-stage researchers.
+* For projects that are collaboratively developed with multiple roughly equal participants, leadership will be decided on a case-by-case basis.
+Preference is given to providing intellectual freedom and empowerment to earlier-stage researchers.

-However, projects that are part of a strategic lab direction may continue to be developed within the lab following departure of a primary developer.
-In such a case, decisions about "forking" or bifurcating development will be held on a case-by-case basis.
+* Projects that are part of a strategic lab direction may continue to be developed within the lab following departure of a primary developer.
+  Decisions about "forking" or bifurcating development will be held on a case-by-case basis.

 ## 6. Ethics